geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 ![Combine numbers example](/workflows/Example_01b_Combine_RowCol_Filename.png)
 (workflow included)

-Makes use of two `Number OutputList` combined the same way as the prommpts, and a `Convert any number to Int Float String` connect with the respective list count to synchronize the list size, which gives as the rows and columns. `Formatted String` produces the filename prefix `row_{a}_col{b}`.
+Makes use of two `Number OutputList` combined the same way as the prommpts, and a `Convert any number to Int Float String` connect with the respective list count to synchronize the list size, which gives as the rows and columns. `Formatted String` produces the filename prefix `row_{a:02d}_col_{b:02d}`.

 ### Integrate [LEv145/images-grid-comfy-plugin](https://github.com/LEv145/images-grid-comfy-plugin)